 This week, I'm going to jump around a bit so that we can take a close-up look at perhaps the most important and surprising scene in Dragon Age: Inquisition—the epilogue meetup between Solas and Flemeth.

 This one scene and its revelations manages to change everything we thought we knew about the story we just witnessed, and it's a brilliant way to end the game.
 Perhaps no other game ending has ever, for me, compelled me so immediately or quickly to replay as that one single scene.
 How could I not?
-I just found out the quiet elven guy wandering around next to my Inky for the past 130 hours or so (yeah, I'm a slow player) was an actual ancient elven god
+I just found out the quiet elven guy wandering around next to my Inky for the past 130 hours or so (yeah, I'm a slow player) was an actual ancient elven god.

 It should come as no surprise, therefore, that I had that new playthrough up and running within sixty seconds.
 (Although, okay, I didn't get going with the new Inquisitor for another 35 minutes or so, but then again, I'm notoriously slow with character creation.)

-Is Flemeth hiding away a little piece of herself to live
+Is Flemeth hiding away a little piece of herself to live onward, here?
+That's my take. |

 So let's go to that mysterious Temple together, and take another look, shall we?